Exponefrv1/discord-music-bot/README.md

 # discord-music-bot
 Another discord bot written in discord.js + play-dl that plays music from YouTube in voice channel.
-There is no queue and songs loop for now.

 ## Usage
 *  Create discord application and get bot token and client id